raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The table is provided as a template for future TLV definitions to follow.
 It is recommended that definitions of future TLVs include a similar table summarizing the contexts where the new TLV is valid.

 ***

-## Inactivity Timeout

-The Inactivity Timeout may have any 32-bit unsigned integer value.

-The value zero informs the client that it should not speculatively maintain idle connections at all, and as soon as the client has completed the operation or operations relating to this server, the client should immediately begin closing this session.

-The maximum possible value,
-0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days),
-informs the client that it may keep an idle connection open as long as it wishes.

-The Inactivity timer is reset by any message **except** the Keepalive TLV, and remains cleared any time that an operation is outstanding.

-## Keepalive Interval

-The Keepalive Interval is a 32-bit unsigned integer value, with a minimum value of 10,000 milliseconds (10 seconds).

-The maximum possible value,
-0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days),
-informs the client that it should generate no keepalive traffic.

-Any message exchange (including the Keepalive TLV) resets the Keepalive timer.

-***